 Under the Order of Appointment structure, the Fiscal Agent continues to provide the accounting function of managing the Energy Efficiency Utility Fund, and the DPS continues to be responsible for monitoring and evaluating the EEUs' service offerings.
 However, under this structure, there is no need for the Contract Administrator position or the EEU Advisory Committee, and these no longer exist.

 After conducting initial overall performance assessments of the incumbent entities serving as EEUs, the Board issued Orders of Appointment:

 - on April 19, 2011, the Board issued an Order Re: Order of Appointment for City of Burlington Electric Department to provide EEU services in its service territory, and the BED Order of Appointment.

 Funding for the Energy Efficiency Utility Program

 The Energy Efficiency Utility Program is funded by a volumetric charge on electric customers' bills, known as the Energy Efficiency Charge.
 The Energy Efficiency Charge rates are set by the Board each year.
 The Energy Efficiency Charge funds are collected by electric distribution utilities and sent to the Fiscal Agent for deposit into the Energy Efficiency Utility Fund.
 Beginning in 2016, an Energy Efficiency Charge will be collected by VGS and sent to the Fiscal Agent for deposit into the Energy Efficiency Utility Fund.
 The Fiscal Agent disburses monies from the Energy Efficiency Utility Fund to pay approved invoices and other approved expenses in accordance with the terms of its contract with the Board.
-Every year the Energy Efficiency Utility Fund is audited by an independent auditor selected by the Board and approved by the Vermont Auditor of Accounts.
+Every year the Energy Efficiency Utility Fund is audited by an independent auditor selected by the Board.
 Most recent independent audit of the EEU Fund